AnStroh/PlotDigitizer.jl/README.md

 To export the values of the active line, hold the ```e``` key while clicking the left mouse button.
 The default name of the .csv file will be "digitized_data_line#.csv".
 The name can be changed as a keyword argument in the function.

+### Ending digitalisation

+To end the digitalisation, click the right mouse button.
+The main function is automatically terminated.
+However, the user is asked to close the GLMakie window to avoid changes in the last line.
+Afterwards, the user can either start from the beginning with another digitalisation or continue with something else.